junxit/us-congress-bills-112/metadata.md

 - 2011-07-20 — Placed on the House Calendar, Calendar No. 55.
 - 2011-07-20 — Reported by the Committee on Natural Resources.
 H. Rept.
 112-170.
 - 2011-07-20 — Reported by the Committee on Natural Resources.
 H. Rept.
 112-170.
+- 2011-10-24 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2011-10-24 — Considered as unfinished business. (consideration: CR H7002-7003)
+- 2011-10-24 — Considered under suspension of the rules. (consideration: CR H6996-6997)
+- 2011-10-24 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+320.
+- 2011-10-24 — Motion to reconsider laid on the table Agreed to without objection.
+- 2011-10-24 — Mr. Young (AK) moved to suspend the rules and pass the bill.
+- 2011-10-24 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 392 - 1 (Roll no. 801). (text: CR H6996)
+- 2011-10-24 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 392 - 1 (Roll no. 801).(text: CR H6996)